 Change the Default Screen Shot File Name in Mac OS X

-Screen shots taken in Mac OS X save to files prefixed with “Screen Shot” in the file name, but this can be changed with a defaults write command to anything else.
+Screen shots taken in Mac OS X save to files prefixed with “Screen Shot” in the file name, but the names of screenshots can be changed to anything else.
+We’ll use a defaults write command to adjust the naming convention of screen shots taken on the Mac.
+This can be helpful for many purposes, and it’s easy to do and undo back to default if need be.

-Change the Default File Name of Screen Shots
+How to Change File Name of Screen Shots on Mac

-- Launch the Terminal and type the following command, replacing “OSXDaily” with the file name you wish to use
+- Launch the Terminal (found in /Applications/Utilities) and type the following command, replacing “OSXDaily” with the file name you wish to use for your screen shot names

 - Now restart SystemUIServer by killing it from the command line: